Understanding Contested Probate Matters in Georgia

 What happens to the estate during a will contest in Georgia?

-During a will contest in Georgia, the probate process is typically put on hold.
+During a will contest in Georgia, the estate administration process may be paused or slowed down.
 The court may appoint a temporary administrator to manage the estate’s assets and pay necessary expenses.
-Distribution of assets is usually delayed until the contest is resolved.
-This ensures that the estate remains intact while the validity of the will is determined.
-It’s important to note that this can significantly extend the time it takes to settle the estate.
+Distribution of assets is typically delayed until the contest is resolved.
+In some cases, the court may allow partial distributions if they won’t prejudice the outcome of the contest.
+It’s important to note that this period of uncertainty can be stressful for all parties involved.